What Researchers Did

 What They Found

-Carbon monoxide (CO) is a colorless, odorless gas produced by incomplete combustion, binding to hemoglobin with an affinity 200 times greater than oxygen, leading to tissue hypoxia.
+Carbon monoxide (CO) is a colorless, odorless gas produced by incomplete combustion, binding to haemoglobin with an affinity 200 times greater than oxygen, leading to tissue hypoxia.
 Initial symptoms like headache, dizziness, and nausea typically manifest when carboxyhemoglobin (COHb) levels reach 15-30%.

 Canadian Relevance